Canada extends U.S. border closure until Dec. 21

 Americans hoping to travel to visit their northern neighbors might not be able to this year.
 Canada’s border closure to nonessential travel has been extended until Dec.
 21, Canadian Prime Minister Justin Trudeau announced in a tweet on Friday.
 Border conditions were set to expire on Saturday if they were not renewed.

-Canada’s border has been closed since Mar.
+Canada’s border closed on Mar.
 18 because of the coronavirus pandemic, and the closure has been renewed every month.
 The terms of the border closure state: “To protect Canadians and to reduce the possible burden travellers could place on our health care system due to COVID-19, travel restrictions are in place across all ports of entry.”

 Only essential workers, such as health-care employees needed in Canada, can enter.
 Canadian citizens, permanent residents and registered Indians under Canada’s Indian Act are also permitted, but they are subject to health screenings.